rcl-identity/docs/index.md

 # Self Asserted Digital Identity

 In a **Self Asserted** Digital ID, the person will sign-up for a Digital ID and be immediately granted the ID once they have confirmed their email.
-The physical identity of the person is not independently verified.The process of granting the ID is fully automated and does not require human intervention.
+The physical identity of the person is not independently verified.
+The process of granting the ID is fully automated and does not require human intervention.

 ## Identity Self Assertion